s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

-We agreed in the group at the begining of the project to consider the 'main' branch as the production branch so it should in theory always be able to run without errors.
-Therefore we strived to do most of the work in "features" branches.
+We agreed in the group at the beginning of the project to consider the 'main' branch as the production branch so it should in theory always be able to run without errors.
+Therefore, we strived to do most of the work in "features" branches.
 Once we could verify the python tests passed locally, the branch was pushed to the remote repo.
-Afterwards, depending on the amount of changes, either a group peer reviewed the code in cooperation with the author, or the author simply merged the branch into the main branch and then verifyied the main branch worked as intented.
+Afterwards, depending on the number of changes, either a group peer reviewed the code in cooperation with the author, or the author simply merged the branch into the main branch and then verified the main branch worked as intended.

 ### Question 10